earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

 #### Each band plotted separately

 Note there are four bands below.
 You are looking at the blue, green, red and Near infrared bands of a NAIP image.
+What do you notice about the relative darkness / lightness of each image?
+Is one image brighter than the other?

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R/plot-3-bands-1.png" title="All bands plotted separately" alt="All bands plotted separately" width="100%" />